Getting Started: I’ve been asked to teach online

 - Be aware that many students review the entire course space and plan out their semester of work when the course begins, and plan accordingly.

-Online Instructor Orientation: If you are new to teaching online please contact email@example.com to be enrolled in the Online Teaching Orientation course.
+Online Instructor Orientation: If you are new to teaching online, new to teaching online at WSU, or haven’t taught online in two or more years, please take the Online Teaching Orientation.